Gacha Game: When Prospect Theory Meets Optimal Pricing: Analysis

 I also numerically calculate the maximum profit within the three classes of mechanisms with different parameter values $\gamma$ (of the parameterized probability weighting function).
 The results are summarized in Table \ref{table1}, where I normalize $\theta/\lambda =1$ so that with deterministic pricing the seller obtains a profit of 1.
 As Table \ref{table1} suggests, the skewness of the geometric distribution harms the buyer to such an extent that the performance of independent chests is even worse than the deterministic price.
 On the contrary, the truncated geometric distribution induced by the hard pity system captures 90\% of the increase in profit compared to the optimal mechanism.

-The problem of the hard pity system is that the truncated geometric distribution cannot approximate the final flat region appearing in the optimal mechanism.
-The following simple modification can mitigate this problem.
-Consider a new mechanism that sells stationary loot boxes only in the first $N$ purchases.
-After the buyer fails to obtain the good in the first $N$ chests, the new mechanism sells the good deterministically at full price.
-The tail distribution of the suggested mechanism is plotted in yellow in Figure \ref{pic8}.
-The numerical calculation is summarized in Table \ref{table2}.
-It is an interesting and potentially profitable empirical exercise to test whether these modifications can actually help to increase revenue in reality.
+This might seem surprising to some readers because ``charge full price at the end'' and ``charge nothing at the end'' appear to be totally different.
+To understand this, note that when forgoing the full price charge at the end, it is optimal for the seller to both increase the payment for each earlier loot box and reduce the probability that each box will deliver.
+After optimally tuning the parameters, both mechanisms assign intermediate probability numbers, which are concentrated around $p^*$, to the majority of their payment realizations.
+It is true that the tail probability in the optimal mechanism is more concentrated at $p^*$ than the hard pity mechanism, but the effect of such reduced dispersion around $p^*$ is of second order.